Myanmar to join US-Asean maritime drills despite sanctions

-YANGON (AFP) - Myanmar's navy will join maritime drills with the US in South-east Asia next week, a spokesman said on Wednesday (Aug 28), in a rare show of military cooperation despite Washington slapping sanctions on top army brass over the Rohingya crisis.
+YANGON • Myanmar's navy will join maritime drills with the US in South-east Asia next week, a spokesman said yesterday, in a rare show of military cooperation despite Washington slapping sanctions on the country's top army brass over the Rohingya crisis.

 The inclusion in the drills does not violate US travel bans against Myanmar's commander-in-chief and three senior figures for overseeing a bloody campaign that drove 740,000 Rohingya Muslims into Bangladesh two years ago.